We pre-approved a borrower in August and sent him numerous estimated payment scenarios, based exactly on the interest rates available at that time.

-The borrower was upset b/c he thought we pulled a “bait and switch.”
+The borrower was upset because he thought we pulled a “bait and switch.”

-BUT, the only reason his rate was higher at contract-time was b/c rates had increased a full 3/8% since we pre-approved him.
+BUT, the only reason his rate was higher at contract time was that rates had increased a full 3/8% since we pre-approved him.

 We are in fact one of the few lenders that quotes authentically available rates during the pre-approval stage and that does not “bait and switch” (some online lenders are infamous for this).